Abactinal: Aboral (in an echinoderm such as a seastar)

 Adambulacral: In seastars, the adambulacral ossicles are the row of ossicles lining the edges of the ambulacral groove (photo).

-Adductor Muscle: Large muscle spanning between valves of a bivalve; one may typically distinguish an anterior and posterior adductor muscle, each leaving a muscle scar (picture).
+Adductor Muscle: Large muscle spanning between valves of a bivalve; one may typically distinguish an anterior and posterior adductor muscle, each leaving a muscle scar (picture picture).
 Anterior muscle often reduced, posterior one rarely reduced.
 Serves to draw valves together and funtions as antagonist to ligament.

 Adnate: Attached to the side of something